 There is, therefore, a high chance this post could veer off into wistful nostalgia.
 I’ll do my best to try and stop this happening, but Menorca seems to have just got to me.

-It wasn’t actually always the case, as I mentioned in one of my first ever blog posts.
+It wasn’t actually always the case.
 My first visit to this island was 4 years ago.
 I wasn’t in a great place – bad relationship and all that – and this was a chance to escape with my family for a few days.
 Relax and chill in the sun.
 Except it rained.
 Every day.
 The sun came out in the the evening but apart from that.
 Rain.
 I got myself quite tied up in knots.
 ‘This is my only holiday this year’.
 ‘Why do I not have someone I can go away with?’
 ‘The rain is a metaphor for my life’.